 Dropshipping on eBay can also negatively affect your ability to provide good customer service.
 With eBay dropshipping, you’re essentially at the mercy of your dropship supplier — but your customers won’t take that as an excuse.

 You’ll have to communicate with your wholesale supplier and your customers and hope that the former replies quickly and works to improve upon the problem.
 If not, communication and sales may come to a screeching halt — and so will your revenue stream.

-2. Little to no customization
+2. Little to no customisation

 If your eBay store is brand new, dropshipping doesn’t give you the opportunity to build your brand identity and you may even sell identical products as other listings.
-If you want your online store and brand to stand out, having more control over your inventory and fulfillment is key.
+If you want your online store and brand to stand out, having more control over your inventory and fulfilment is key.